 Small Business, Enterprise and Employment Act 2015

-The reason for the Small Business, Enterprise and Employment Act 2015 is primarily to simplify the filing regime for all businesses.
-It stems from a major business initiative of the prevous Government, the ‘Red Tape Challenge’ where a raft of regulations were considered to determine whether they could be repealed or improved in some way.
-As a result, a number of changes to the filing regime were included in the Act, aiming to not only reduce the administrative compliance burden, particularly for smaller companies, but improve the integrity of the information on the public register.
+The primary reason for the Small Business, Enterprise and Employment Act 2015 is to simplify the filing regime for all businesses.
+It stems from a major business initiative of the prevous Government, the ‘Red Tape Challenge’ where a whole host of regulations were considered in orde to determine whether they could be repealed or improved in some way.
+As a result, a number of changes to the filing regime were included in the Act, aiming to not only reduce the administrative compliance burden, (particularly for smaller companies), but improve the integrity of the information on the public register.

 The improvement of dispute processes will mean it is easier for individuals whose names or addresses are used to establish companies without their authority to have these details removed from the register.